HAProxy ALOHA

 Performance upgrades

-- The latest HTTP implementation in HAProxy Enterprise uses less memory and is 40-60% more CPU-efficient for large data transfers.
-This is due to faster recyling of buffers, which makes zero-copy forwarding operations more likely.
+- The latest HTTP implementation in HAProxy ALOHA uses less memory and is 40-60% more CPU-efficient for large data transfers.
+This is due to faster recycling of buffers, which makes zero-copy forwarding operations more likely.
 To disable this, set the global directive

 - Measures to reduce contention on shared pools improved performance for HTTP/2 and HTTP/3.
 The HTTP/2 request rate improved from 1.5M to 6.7M requests/second on 80 threads without the shared cache, and from 368k to 4.7M requests/second with the shared cache.